 The quaternary sector also usually thrives near complexes or originates from major universities.
 Prestigious colleges offer pools of college graduates to recruit.
 In addition, they have also emerged as new innovators.

-Many leading global companies were built by people from prestigious universities – although some may be drop-outs.
-See how Bill Gates started his business, Microsoft.
-Or how Mark Zuckerberg founded Facebook.
-Or how Larry Page and Sergey Brin brought up Google through their research project in 1996.
+Many leading global companies were built by people from prestigious universities—although some may be dropouts.
+See how Bill Gates started his business, Microsoft, or how Mark Zuckerberg founded Facebook, or how Larry Page and Sergey Brin brought up Google through their research project in 1996.

 Lastly, prestigious universities are also centers for cutting-edge research.
 Many companies in the quaternary sector consult and partner to come up with new innovations.